Urbano 10 Gasnet

 Arcs made of multiple segments

-Cold-bent arcs can be assembled from one or more segments (pipes of certain length) bent on site, by using special bending machines.
-In Urbano it is possible to run very detailed calculation of arc made of multiple segments, show those segments in plan and profile, count them, label them, and show them in bill of material.
+Cold-bent arcs can be assembled from one or more segments i.e. pipes of certain length, bent on site by using special bending machines.
+In Urbano it is possible to run very detailed calculations for arcs made of multiple segments, to show those segments in plan and long section, count and label them, and show them in bill of material.

 Crossing with parcels and expropriation analysis

-Parcel data can be converted to Urbano polygons and then used to run analysis of crossing with gas pipeline.
-Parcels crossed by gas pipeline will be shown within a special table, sorted, along with parcel data and length of gas pipe crossing the particular parcel.
-Same data can be shown in profile as well.
-By defining buffer zone around the pipeline, it is possible to run complete or partial expropriation analysis, with the information of percentage and area expropriated from the original parcel.
+Parcel data can be converted to Urbano-polygons and then used to run intersection analyses with gas pipelines.
+Parcels crossed by a gas pipeline will be shown within a special table and sorted along with parcel data and length of gas pipe crossing the particular parcel.
+The same data can be also be shown in long sections.
+By setting a buffer zone around the pipeline, it is possible to run a full or partial expropriation analysis.
+The result is the percentage and area expropriated from the original parcel.